 #4 – Radium Hot Springs

-(The hot springs pools are closed due to COVID.)
+(Limited numbers to the hot springs pools are in place due to COVID-19.)

 Forty minutes from both Panorama and Nipika Mountain Resorts, alpine and cross country enthusiasts will find their healing: Radium Hot Springs.
 Just up the road from the town of the same name and just within the entrances of Kootenay National Park, the hot springs have been a staple of the area‘s residents since time immemorial.